Delmar Loop station: Bus connections

+Public artwork

 In 1997, Metro's Arts in Transit program commissioned the work TileLink by Catharine Magel for installation along the pedestrian path between the park and ride lot and the station.
 TileLink demonstrates how the impact of public art can be a rallying point for the revitalization of neighborhoods and communities.
 TileLink was the first permanent artwork installation commissioned by Arts in Transit.

 In 2003, the Arts in Transit program commissioned another work nearby the station along the Pageant walkway.
-Titled Vertical Loop and created by Ron Fondaw, the piece is an installation of seven sculptures composed of colorful, three-dimensional, fiberglass objects designed to reflect the dynamic commercial district known as the Delmar Loop.
+Titled Vertical Loop and created by Ron Fondaw, the piece is an installation of seven sculptures composed of three-dimensional, fiberglass objects designed to reflect the Delmar Loop.

 In 2009, Arts in Transit commissioned another work for the station.
 Titled Hive and created by Janet Lofquist, the honeycomb structure, made of weathering steel, is a symbol for the collective spirit of the community.
 Starting as a beehive shape, the hexagonal geometry transitions into a spiral of growth and ends in an abstracted question mark.
 The weathered steel suggests an industrial past and contrasts with the white cell interiors.

-2022 Flooding

-On July 26, 2022, the Delmar Loop and Forest Park-DeBaliviere stations were flooded in a catastrophic flash flooding event that shut the system down for close to 72 hours.
-Damage to the stations, rolling stock, ballast, signaling infrastructure, fiber optics, etc. is estimated to be $40 million.

-On September 5, 2022, Metro announced new schedules to accommodate repairs being made to the system.
-It is estimated repairs could take six months or longer.